The Transient Soul, and Soul Injury

 If you think you have experienced soul injury

-There is a serious shortage of qualified shamanic and neoshamanic practitioners able to perform soul retrievals / extractions and provide adequate aftercare (something that I personally think is very important), particularly when compared to the amount of people who have experienced soul damage.
-Some neoshamanic practitioners won't work long-distance, others will.
-They can be found by searching 'soul retrieval' (though if you're being asked to pay a set fee that is extortionate, keep looking!), or asking around spiritual communities.
+There is a serious shortage of qualified practical animists able to perform soul retrievals / extractions and provide adequate aftercare (something that I personally think is very important), particularly when compared to the amount of people who have experienced soul damage.
+Some practical animists won’t work long-distance, others will.
+They can be found by searching ‘soul retrieval’ (always be on the lookout for charlatans, and ask for testimonials), or asking around spiritual communities.
 You can even find people experienced in soul healing in many different religions and cultures.

 I recommend that you don’t work on your own soul if you suspect it is injured or harmed, especially if you have no otherworld / journeying experience (I can’t stress that enough).
 The otherworlds can be dangerous, even for people with whole and healthy souls.
 It is especially dangerous if you are already fragmented and vulnerable; particularly because your senses may be dulled, or your sense of self-confidence shattered.